myriadrf/LimeSDR-Mini_GW/README.md

 # LimeSDR-Mini FPGA gateware

-This repository contains the FPGA gateware project for the LimeSDR-IoT board.
+This repository contains the FPGA gateware project for the LimeSDR-Mini board.

 The gateware can be built with the free version of the Altera Quartus tools.